otterscan/otterscan-book/src/licensing.md

 This software itself is MIT licensed and redistributes MIT-compatible dependencies.

-The Otterscan API is implemented inside Erigon and follow its own license (LPGL-3)
+The Otterscan API is implemented inside Erigon and follows its own license (LPGL-3).